IBM/CRAIG/README.md

 >* _**Note:** this only needs to be done once per IBM Cloud Account, not per user of CRAIG._
 >* _This is a recommended but optional step.
 If these workspaces are not deployed CRAIG will use a static list which may include options that are not available in a specific zone._
+>* _The deploy.sh script used to deploy CRAIG in IBM Code Engine can also automatically deploy the workspaces using its `-z` parameter._

 ### Prerequisites
 - [Create an IBM Cloud API Key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key)